thierbig/CompatShims-3.3.5/README.md

 # !!!CompatShims

-Compatibility shims for WoW 3.3.5a to stop ported retail addons from erroring.
+Compatibility addon for WoW 3.3.5a to stop certain addons from erroring.

+## Installation
+- Download the repository ZIP and extract the `!!!CompatShims` folder into `Interface/AddOns/`.
+- Use the direct link: [Download ZIP](https://github.com/thierbig/CompatShims-3.3.5/archive/refs/heads/main.zip)